 Alyssum: A Fast-Growing Ground Cover

-Alyssum (Lobularia maritima) is hardy in zones 5 to 9 and is one of the easiest flowers to grow as ground cover since the plant tends to creep rather than grow tall, and it typically reaches heights of less than 12 inches.
+Alyssum (Lobularia maritima) is a perennial in zones 5 to 9 and is one of the easiest flowers to grow as ground cover since the plant tends to creep rather than grow tall, and it typically reaches heights of less than 12 inches.
 The four-petaled blooms are small and white, and there are often so many that they completely hide the foliage.
 Alyssum is imported from southern France and grows best when seeds are sown in full or partial sun a few weeks before the last frost.

 Add Sweet Peas to Your Bouquet

 Sweet pea (Lathyrus odoratus) seeds are peas, so they're easy to handle and plant in your garden bed, but rats and mice love them, so the seeds and the young plants need to be protected by a chicken-wire cloche.
 Once established, the vines will quickly climb a fence or trellis and produce fragrant, delicate blooms that you can add to your cut-flower collection.
-Sweet peas grow in zones 2 through 11, and in northern zones, the seeds should be planted a few weeks before the last frost to produce healthy plants that will bloom throughout the growing season.
+Sweet peas grow as annuals in zones 2 through 11, and in northern zones, the seeds should be planted a few weeks before the last frost to produce healthy plants that will bloom throughout the growing season.

 Pansies — a Garden Favorite